SHIVAM-XZ/30-days-javascript/README.md

-day 7 - taken time in that but not getting any problem day 8 - done mistakes in destructuring method day 9 - learned and getting error in modifying attribute and removing child element and somewhat in event handeling day 10 - learned all type of events and event delegation day 11 - learned promises, settimeout, setinterval, then, try and catch, fetch api , async/await. async/await is so confusing for me. day 12 - learned how error is handled specially in custom error object class, promises , fetch().
+day 7 - taken time in that but not getting any problem day 8 - done mistakes in destructuring method day 9 - learned and getting error in modifying attribute and removing child element and somewhat in event handeling day 10 - learned all type of events and event delegation day 11 - learned promises, settimeout, setinterval, then, try and catch, fetch api , async/await. async/await is so confusing for me. day 12 - learned how error is handled specially in custom error object class, promises , fetch(). day 13 - learned common js and ES6+ modules